shibbir-ahmad24/Melanoma_Skin_Cancer_Detection_with_CNN/README.md

 # Melanoma-Detection-Deep Leaning-Project

-build a CNN-based model that detects melanoma.
-A data set will be provided, which contains images of malignant and benign tumours.
-Understand the problem statement carefully and go through the evaluation rubrics before solving the problem
+To build a CNN-based model that detects melanoma.
+The dataset contains images of malignant and benign tumours.
+We have to understand the problem statement carefully and go through the evaluation rubrics before solving the problem.

 ## Problem Statement :
 build a multiclass classification model using a custom convolutional neural network in TensorFlow.

 Problem statement: Build a CNN-based model that can accurately detect melanoma.
 Melanoma is a type of cancer that can be deadly if not detected early.
 It accounts for 75% of skin cancer deaths.
 A solution that can evaluate images and alert dermatologists about the presence of melanoma can potentially reduce a lot of manual effort needed in diagnosis.